What is fleet management, and why is it important?

-- Low driver retention, or risky driving behavior.
+- Low driver retention, or risky driving behaviour.

-- Disorganized or missed fleet maintenance of vehicles, uncontrolled maintenance costs, and no maintenance schedules.
+- Disorganised or missed fleet maintenance of vehicles, or uncontrolled maintenance costs and no maintenance schedules.

-- Lower standards of customer service and lack of route optimization, increasing delivery times and fuel usage.
+- Lower standards of customer service and lack of route optimisation, increasing delivery times and fuel usage.

-- Poor resource utilization increased downtime, and a lower return on capital invested.
+- Poor resource utilisation, increased downtime, and a lower return on capital invested.